Garfield Weede: Cooper

 Weede next became the head football coach at Cooper Memorial College—now known as Sterling College—in Sterling, Kansas.
 He held that position for nine seasons, from 1910 until 1918.
-His coaching record at Cooper was 21–25–3.
+His coaching record at Cooper was 24–30–4.
 Weede is a member of the Sterling College Athletic Hall of Fame.

 Pittsburg State

-In 1919, "Doc" Weede was hired as coach of all sports and director of athletics at Pittsburg Manual Training Normal in Pittsburg, Kansas.
+In 1919, Weede was hired as coach of all sports and athletic director at Pittsburg Manual Training Normal in Pittsburg, Kansas.
 He coached the football team to a 46–33–7 record from 1919 to 1928 including the school's first undefeated team in 1924.
 That year, his team was declared Kansas Collegiate Athletic Conference champions.

-Doc Weede ended his football coaching career on a downturn, losing every game of his final season of 1928.
+Weede ended his football coaching career on a downturn, losing every game of his final season of 1928.
 His squad only scored in two of seven games and allowed a total of 113 points.

 Legacy

 Weede was inducted in the Kansas Sports Hall of Fame in 1961.
-Although he spent most of his time and efforts in college athletics, he also was a dentist, having earned a Doctor of Dental Surgery from the University of Pennsylvania in 1906.
+Although he spent most of his time and efforts in college athletics, he also was a dentist, having earned a Doctor of Dental Surgery degree from the University of Pennsylvania in 1906.